rgardner/rgardner.github.io/_resources/rust.md

 }
 ```

-You can try out Rust with zero setup in the [playground](https://play.rust-lang.org/).
+You can try Rust with zero setup in the [playground](https://play.rust-lang.org/).

 ## Learning Resources